-We offer a broad curriculum that promotes creativity and independent learning.
-Learning activities are personalised to meet the needs of the individual child.
+We embrace the Bailiwick of Guernsey Curriculum which offers not only the essentials of numeracy and literacy but also a strong emphasis on developing the whole child; including learning outside the classroom, mental health and well being, creativity and independence.
+Team work and co-operative learning are given a strong emphasis and learning activities are tailored to meet the needs of the individual child.
 We are proud of the high standards we achieve in literacy and numeracy and of the excellent way our pupils behave.

-- Ensure that all members of the school community feel safe, valued and included.
+- Ensure that all members of the school community feel safe, valued, included through respect for others.
 Promote physical and mental well-being and the belief that we can all grow and develop through our own efforts.

 - Sustain and improve our excellent standards across the curriculum through high quality teaching and learning.